DOJ $14.6 BILLION IN HEALTHCARE CONVICTIONS. LESSONS LEARNED, PREVENTION.

 L

-When Medical Judgment Is Challenged
+Where Medical Judgment Is Challenged

-Some of the most controversial cases arise from disputes over medical decision-making.
 Addiction treatment providers, for example, have faced allegations that hundreds of millions of dollars in billed services lacked medical value.

 These cases often turn on competing expert opinions and evolving standards of care.
 Even good-faith clinical decisions can come under scrutiny when viewed through billing data and regulatory interpretation.